ericmj/workshop/lab5/README.md

 ## Lab purpose

-In this lab we will build the chat room from lab 3 using concurrency instead of functions.
-We'll use the concepts we learned in lab 4.
-Instead of storing the messages inside `%Chat{}`, we will send messages directly to processes representing users.
+In this lab we will build the chat room we prototyped in lab 3.
+Instead of simple funcitons, we'll use concurrency using the concepts we learned in lab 4.

-The main process, the one we will be working on, holds the state of the chat room.
-Again it will be a `%Lab5.Chat{}` struct with a single field `:members`.
-The members field will hold a map where the key is the user name and the value is the `pid` of the user process, `%{username => pid}`.

-This is how chats are usually modeled in Elixir:
-* you have a process for each user
-* the process manages inbound messages, perhaps from a socket
-* you have a single process that orchestrates the message passing between users

-In this lab, we'll shift the implementation from simple functions to the above processes.
-Instead of a Phoenix client, your clients will be tests.
+Our `%Chat{}` state will be simpler.
+It will have a `:members` field that is a map.
+The keys will be user names, and the values are processes, represented as `PID`s.
+Then we can send messages directly to each user process.

 ## Lab instructions